dmh247365/javascript-detailed/Callbacks/readme.md

 1. The `copyArrayAndManipulate()` function is placed on the `Call Stack`.

-2. This then creates an execution context and populates its corresponding local memory with:- the variable `array`, whose value is an array of three integers and comes from the first argument passed in. the variable `instructions`, whose value is a function which comes from the second argument passed in (multiplyBy2 function). the variable `output` which is a blank array, which is derived from within the function block.
+2. This then creates an execution context and populates its corresponding local memory with:- the parameter `array`, whose value is the first argument passed in, an array of three integers. the parameter `instructions`, whose value is second argument passed in, a function (multiplyBy2 function). the variable `output` which is a blank array, which is derived from within the function block.